Doc077/melonly-php/README.md

 $user->save();
 ```

+As you can see, dealing with database is super easy with Melonly.

 ### Migrations

 Melonly comes with basic built-in table migration system.
-It currently supports only creating tables but we'll improve it in future releases.
+It currently supports only creating tables but it will be improved in future releases.

 To create new migration run `melon` command: